 2 Common Methods for Welding Stainless Steel

+In order to weld stainless steel, there are specific methods and techniques required due to its unique properties.
 Two common methods for welding stainless steel include TIG welding and MIG welding.
 Based on your needs, we will use one of these to achieve the quality level required for the application.

 Tungsten Inert Gas, or TIG welding uses low heat and a compatible filler rod to weld thin metal together.
 Discoloration and warping are minimized with TIG welding, which uses inert gases like argon to prevent oxidation and cool the steel.
 Our certified welders also secure stainless parts with fixtures to further avoid warping of the material.
 Through their experience and skill, our welders know how to apply TIG welding to achieve precise welds.